-NI 8.14.1 Collection of products and transport to preparation units
+GB 8.14.1 Collection of products and transport to preparation

-If you are collecting organic, in-conversion and non-organic products at the same time, you must have measures in place to prevent any possible mixing or exchanges between organic, in-conversion and non-organic products and you must be able to clearly identify the organic and inconversion products.
+If you are collecting organic and non-organic products at the same time, you must have measures in place to prevent any possible mixing or exchanges and you must be able to clearly identify the organic products.
 Your collection records need to indicate the collection days, hours, collection circuit and the time and date when products were received.